Sign Up for a Free Account

 The history of how spontaneous spinal CSF leaks have been described over the years reflects clinical controversy regarding the underlying pathophysiology of this disorder.

-Schaltenbrand, a German neurologist, introduced the term “aliquorrhea,” meaning “lacking” or “absence of” to describe a disorder associated with low, unobtainable, or even negative CSF pressures.
-He noted that clinically, the disorder was marked by orthostatic headache and other features (105).
-This description provided the first understanding of what is now known as spontaneous spinal CSF leak.
+Schaltenbrand, a German neurologist, introduced the term aliquorrhea, meaning lacking or absence of to describe a disorder associated with low, unobtainable, or even negative CSF pressures.
+He noted that clinically, the disorder was marked by orthostatic headache and other features (115).
+This description provided the first understanding of what is now known as a spontaneous spinal CSF leak.

-Therefore, the current preferred descriptive term is “spontaneous spinal CSF leak” (108).
-This term captures the importance of the CSF leak being spontaneous, or occurring with minimal or no clear precipitant.
-The word “spontaneous” is important because patients with spontaneous leaks can have a very different prognosis and workup than patients with iatrogenic and traumatic CSF leaks.
+The preferred descriptive term is spontaneous spinal CSF leak (118).
+This term captures the importance of the CSF leak being spontaneous or occurring with minimal or no clear precipitant.
+The word spontaneous is important because patients with spontaneous leaks can have a very different prognosis and workup than patients with iatrogenic and traumatic CSF leaks.
 The term also specifies that the CSF leak should be from a spinal source.
-This term is important because the majority of people with leaks from the cranium, ie, skull-based leaks, rarely, if ever, develop symptoms or brain imaging findings consistent with spontaneous spinal CSF leak (108; 118).
+This term is important because most people with leaks from the cranium, ie, skull-based leaks, rarely, if ever, develop symptoms or brain imaging findings consistent with spontaneous spinal CSF leak (118; 131).

 This is an article preview.